Chart Color Schemes

 Wodonga shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has lower university qualification rates than Victoria's average, with 18.6% compared to 33.4%.
-Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.9%).
-Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (30.0%).
-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Educational attainment levels present developmental opportunities, with university qualification rates at 18.6%, which is lower than the VIC average of 33.4%.
+Bachelor degrees are the most common tertiary qualification at 12.2%, followed by postgraduate degrees at 3.5% and graduate diplomas at 2.9%.
+Vocational and technical qualifications are highly prevalent, with 41.6% of residents aged 15+ holding a trade credential, split between advanced diplomas (11.6%) and certificate-level qualifications (30.0%).

 Frequently Asked Questions - Education